aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 ## Testing

-### Publish "Success" Send an event to the event bus to trigger the Step Functions workflow
+### Send an event to the event bus to trigger the Step Functions workflow

 Let's create two custom events for success and failure execution, To do this, log into the AWS Console at [https://console.aws.amazon.com](https://console.aws.amazon.com) you can send a two custom messages separately to the event bus using the AWS Console.